bioinfocz/exp_heatmap/README.md

 The row order of an ExP heatmap is *n*(*n*−1) ordered pairs, blocked by first population and ordered by second population within each block, with self-pairs omitted.
 The population order used for those blocks is resolved in one of two ways.

 **Inferred (default).** With no `--populations`, the population set is recovered from the compute-output filenames.
 If that set is exactly the canonical 26-population 1000 Genomes panel, the standard 1000G row order and super-population annotations are used.
-Otherwise the populations are ordered by first appearance in the filenames read lexicographically, which is alphabetical for any complete set of pairwise outputs.
+Otherwise the populations are ordered by first appearance in the filenames read lexicographically, which is alphabetical for any complete set of pairwise outputs in which no population label is a prefix of another.

 **Declared.** Passing `--populations "GWD,MSL,ESN"` states the panel explicitly.
 That order is used directly, and the plotter verifies that every pairwise output for the declared panel is present.
 Here a `compute` run was interrupted before it reached the `MANDINKA` pairs: